davidbauch/QDaCC/README.md

     --interpolateOrder linear
 Changes the interpolation method for the temporal output data to use the Linear Interpolation.

+Note that the interpolation is only usefull when using the `RK45` method.
+If one wants to use `RK4` or `RK5` but still interpolate the output to more or fewer timesteps, the `--grid` parameter can be used to achieve this:

+    --rkorder 4 --tstep 10fs --tend 100ps --grid 1ps-100ps
+Will result in the `RK4` method to use a `10fs` timestep, while the output will be output only for the grid parameters.

 ---
 ### Logfile Output